nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick Start

-Mycelium runs on Java 11, so you should first head over to [Oracle's website](https://www.oracle.com/java/technologies/downloads/) to install Java 11 if your system does not already have it installed.
+:mushroom:Mycelium runs on Java 11, so you should first head over to [Oracle's website](https://www.oracle.com/java/technologies/downloads/) to install Java 11 if your system does not already have it installed.
 Alternatively, you might be able to install Java 11 from your preferred package manager, such as